dayjay49/Sales_Tracker/README.md

 # Sales_Tracker
 Sales tracking system for a lemonade stand!
-First time trying Django as part of an interview assignment
+This was my first time trying Django as part of an interview assignment!

 Instructions to run this project locally